KritViryaIT/YourBoard/README.md

 # An Admin Dashboard App

-A smart admin dashboard featuring the required stats for you businesses.
+A smart admin dashboard featuring the required stats for your business.
 Featuring a fully responsive and customisable easy to grasp layout.
+Compatible with mobile-browsers.

 Featureing :-